-- If you’re going to reach out, be concise, creative and compelling – When reaching out to someone you don’t have a personal connection to, try to be creative, concise and compelling.
-Don’t send a 1,000 word email or explain every nuance of your organization.
-Show them the problem, explain why they’re a good fit to help, and then present a simple ask.
+- If you’re going to contact them, be concise, creative and compelling – When contacting someone you don’t have a personal connection to, try to be creative, concise and compelling.
+Don’t send a 1,000-word email or explain every nuance of your organisation.
+Show them the problem, explain why they’re a good fit to help and then present a simple ask.
 Consider sharing your personal story to show why you care about this cause.

-- Don’t be transactional – Just like you wouldn’t meet a new friend and kick-off your relationship by asking for a favor, let influencers get to know and trust you before you begin asking them to speak on behalf of your organization.
+- Don’t be transactional – Just like you wouldn’t meet a new friend and kick off your relationship by asking for a favour, let influencers get to know and trust you before you begin asking them to speak on behalf of your organisation.

 - Start small and easy – Be realistic with your initial request, then build up towards larger asks once they are more comfortable working with you.
 Don’t initiate the conversation by asking for a large donation.
 Perhaps you can start with an initial share of one of your Facebook posts.